-"Give of yourself as the Angels do and wonderful things will come to you." - Ramadan
+"Give of yourself as the Angels do and wonderful things will come to you."

 Why Become an Angel to a Mickaboo Bird?

-Unfortunately, many of the birds that come into Mickaboo's care have been injured, abused, neglected or are very ill.
+Unfortunately, many of the birds that come into Mickaboo's care have been injured, abused, or neglected, or are very ill.
 As a result, they need medical attention, behavioral training and extra love and nurturing before we can place them in adoptive homes.
-These birds are often times considered unadoptable at shelters and by society in general.
+These birds are often considered unadoptable at shelters and by society in general.
 We believe that every bird deserves a second chance.
 We allow each and every one of our birds as much time as they need to find that special adopter who is willing to care for them.
-As Mickaboo has grown, and we have taken in more birds, our monthly vet bills have increased significantly, averaging $20,000 per month.
+As Mickaboo has grown, and we have taken in more birds, our monthly vet bills have increased significantly, averaging $30,000 per month.

 We understand that not everyone can foster or adopt a Mickaboo bird, but would still like to help.
 Becoming an Angel to a bird in need is the perfect way to do that!
 You can help us take in birds from shelters or from private surrenderers who are in a financial crisis.
 Your donations to Mickaboo can be directed to care for a particular bird or birds, to help defray the cost of their sometimes astronomical vet bills while they wait for forever homes.

 When you become a Mickaboo Angel, you are helping us fulfill our commitment to keeping our doors open to ill, injured, abused, neglected and unwanted companion birds in Northern California and beyond.
-We invite you to become the species of Mickaboo Angel that suits you best!
+We invite you to become the species of Mickaboo Angel that suits you best